nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 1.
 The user executes `detail 1` command to display the details of the 1st student in TutorsPet.

 Step 2.
-The user input is parsed by `AddressBookParser`, which passes the delete command's argument to `DetailCommandParser`.
+The user input is parsed by `AddressBookParser`, which passes the detail command's argument to `DetailCommandParser`.

 Step 3. `DetailCommandParser` returns a new `DetailCommand` if the argument is valid.
 Otherwise, a `ParseException` is thrown.